silverstripe/silverstripe-taxonomy/README.md

 ## Installation

  * Download the module.
- * Extract the module in your site's root directory, so it sits alongside framework and cms.
+ * Extract the module in your site's root directory, so it sits alongside framework and CMS.
- * Run /dev/build?flush=all to rebuild your database.
+ * Run `/dev/build?flush=all` to rebuild your database.
  * You should now see a 'Taxonomies' tab on the left of the CMS when you log in next.

 For usage instructions see [user manual](docs/en/userguide/index.md).